 When it comes to copyright, there is no difference between digital

 and paper-based environments.
-While CMSs often replace the use
+While LMSs often replace the use

 of coursepacks, classroom handouts and library reserves, traditional

 copyright rules still apply.
 If you need permission to use the

 content in paper format (such as the content available to multiple